Give Your Horse the Best Start

 How Much does it Cost?

 We invite owners to do as much of the work as possible.
 In order to save on costs, owners will be invited to groom, tack up, and long line their horse in preparation for it being ridden, when the horse and owner are capable of doing that work without difficulty.
-Through this and also by involving our assistant trainer and working pupils as much as possible, we hope to keep your costs to a minimum while still providing your horse with the best start.

 In this way we hope to make the experience of backing your horse one in which you fully participate, the memory of which you will cherish for years as you ride into the sunset on your new pony!
 For many owners this will involve learning new skills and achieving personal growth as well as a better bond with their young horse.
 They leave with the confidence and capability to continue to work safely when they return home.